CodeScop/Oge-Mai-Field-Guide/allresources.md

     - Dig Battles: Kapir (800 words for 0-1), Okkorhi (1000 words for 1-2), Sakish (350 words for 1), Zera (550 words for 1-2)
     - Ruins Battles: Griffe (450 words for 1-2), Ripos (1800 words for 1-2)
     - Ruins Quest: Withdrawing West (5)
+    - ShrineBird Battles: Gayol (150 words for 0-1)
+    - ShrineGiant Battles: Piachi (500 words for 0-1)
   - WATER: Riza Battles: Sparfly (450 words for 0-2, usually 1-2)
 - **Buy:** DESERT: 50 Coins at 3PC Blacksmith/Blacksmith Barliar
 - **Sell price:** 12 Coins (don't sell unless you have >100)